Billy Crystal back to basics in Oscar host comeback

 "The movies have always been there for us.
 They're the place to go to laugh, to cry, to question, to text," he continued.
 "So tonight, enjoy yourselves because nothing can take the sting out of the world's economic problems like watching millionaires present each other with golden statues."

-Crystal reprised another of his favorite Oscar shticks with a routine in which he imagines what stars in the theater are probably thinking as the camera pans in for a close-up.
+Crystal reprised another of his favorite Oscar schticks with a routine in which he imagines what stars in the theater are probably thinking as the camera pans in for a close-up.

 He started with Brad Pitt, the father of six children, three of them adopted, with actress Angelina Jolie: "This better not go too late.
 I have six parent-teacher conferences in the morning."